ttg44/ttg44/README.md

 ### 8. Cookies

-The Table Group.
+The Table.
 [UK] may use cookies and similar technologies to:

 - Operate website functionality
 - Analyse usage